jharwell/fordyca/README.md

 # Setup

-Download `scripts/bootstrap.sh` BEFORE cloning this repo, and run it:
+Download `scripts/bootstrap.sh` BEFORE cloning this repo, and run it, with the following arguments:

-    ./bootstrap.sh /path/to/project/root YES /usr/local 4

-1st arg is the root directory for the project (all repos will be clone/built in here), 2nd arg is `YES` if you want to install ARGoS system wide (you probably do) and `NO` otherwise, 3rd arg is the location ARGoS should be installed into, and 4th arg is the \# of cores to use when building ARGos/FORDYCA (should be set to \# cores on your machine).
-It assumes you have sudo privileges on the machine you want to install the project on.
+- 1st arg: Is the root directory for the project (all repos will be clone/built in here, which *must* be an absolute path).
+- 2nd arg is `YES` if you want to install ARGoS system wide (you probably do) and `NO` otherwise.
+- 3rd arg is the location ARGoS should be installed into, and 4th arg is the \# of cores to use when building ARGoS/FORDYCA (should be set to \# cores on your machine).

+For example:

+        ./bootstrap.sh $HOME/research YES /usr/local 2

+To build the code under `~/research` on a 2 core machine and install ARGoS system-wide.

+The script assumes you have sudo privileges on the machine you want to install the project on.
 If you do not, you will have to build a *lot* more stuff from source manually.

 # Configuring Simulations